MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-security.md

   - Making use of auto-scaling allows the rightsizing of the backend resources to meet demand without manual intervention.
   - This approach will vastly reduce the time to react to network traffic changes, resulting in a reduced waste of unnecessary resources, and increases your sustainability effect.
   - Learn more about relevant services by reading [how to enable a Web Application Firewall (WAF) on an Application Gateway](/azure/web-application-firewall/ag/application-gateway-web-application-firewall-portal), and [deploy and configure Azure Firewall Premium](/azure/firewall/premium-deploy).

-## Network architecture

-Increase the efficiency and avoid unnecessary traffic by following good practices for network security architectures.

-### Minimize routing from endpoints to the destination

-In many customer environments, especially in hybrid deployments, all end user device network traffic is routed through on-premises systems before being allowed to reach the internet.
-Usually, this happens due to the requirement to inspect all internet traffic.
-Often, this requires higher capacity network security appliances within the on-premises environment, or more appliances within the cloud environment.

-**Recommendation:**

-- Minimize routing from endpoints to the destination.
-  - Where possible, end user devices should be optimized to [split out known traffic directly to cloud services](/microsoft-365/enterprise/microsoft-365-vpn-implement-split-tunnel) while continuing to route and inspect traffic for all other destinations.
-Bringing these capabilities and policies closer to the end user device prevents unnecessary network traffic and its associated overhead.

 ### Evaluate whether to use TLS termination